airswap/airswap-protocols/helpers/wrapper/reports/SECURITY.md

 ## Introduction

-The Wrapper contract acts as an intermediary contract to facilitate using Ether with the AirSwap contract.
-When performing a swap using the Airswap protocol, if given ether instead of WETH, it will convert ether to WETH and then perform the swap.
-Additionally, if receiving WETH, it will perform the swap, and convert the WETH into Ether.
+The Wrapper contract facilitates using ether for wrapped ether (WETH) trades on the Swap contract.
+If a swap is performed through the Wrapper with a message value (ether) it will deposit the ether to WETH and then perform the swap.
+Additionally, if receiving WETH in the swap, it will withdraw the ether and transfer it to the message sender.
 The contracts are compiled with v0.5.10.a6ea5b19 (0.5.10 stable release).

 ## Structure

-The Swap contract is comprised a contract.
+Wrapper is comprised of a single contract.

 [@airswap/wrapper/contracts/Wrapper.sol](../contracts/Wrapper.sol) @ [4af8d83e8d5d52c183cacf0544a55a352b7bfc60](https://github.com/airswap/airswap-protocols/commit/4af8d83e8d5d52c183cacf0544a55a352b7bfc60)